Apocalypse of Jesus Christ (Revelation 1:1-3)

 This revelatory agenda is further expressed in words “in order to show (δεῖξαι [deiksai])” and “signified (ἐσήμανεν [esémanen])” which also constitute the book’s form.
 The subject of the reason for the revelation is the imminence of “things that are needed to happen in speed (ἃ δεῖ γενέσθαι ἐν τάχει [ha dei genesthai en tachei])” (Rev 1:1) similarly noted in Rev 1:3 that “the time is near (καιρὸς ἐγγύς [kairos engys]).”
 Therefore, reading these verses, there is an urgent need on the part of God to approach with this revelation in order to help to enlighten minds of his servants.
 Or to say it in another way: there are hidden things in this world that need to be addressed and explained by God himself.

 There is a great debate among scholars about the particular genre of the book.
-In the book, there are three suggested forms: apocalypse, prophecy, and letter.
+In the book, there can be found three forms: apocalypse, prophecy, and letter.
 It is impossible to open the discussion here as it would lead in a different way then our thinking here.
-Nevertheless, we can assume that the form of the book is an apocalyptic prophecy in the form of a circular letter.
+Nevertheless, However, we can assume from this discussion that the the genre of the book is an apocalyptic prophecy in the form of a circular letter.

 |ὁ, ἡ, τό||the|